weizman/temp-website/page-what-is-a-realm-in-js.md

 It can be used for new realms of iframes or tabs ([`open()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) API), however, sync access can be very limited based on whether the accessing realm is in the [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) as the accessed realm or not.

+It all comes down to the fact that same origin realms are children of the same agent whereas cross origin realms are children of different agents by definition.

-Realms created within web workers or service workers are not accessible in such a manner.
+Realms created within web workers or service workers are not accessible in such a sync manner at all.

 All realms are accessible through more limiting async communication channels such as [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.